myparcelnl/sdk/README.md

 #### MyParcelCollection
 Stores all consignments to communicate with the MyParcel API.
 MyParcelCollection also contains almost [all methods](https://laravel.com/docs/5.7/collections) from Laravel Collections.
-If you use Laravel, than it also extends \Illuminate\Support\Collection.
+If you use Laravel it also extends \Illuminate\Support\Collection.

 ```MyParcelNL/Sdk/src/Helper/MyParcelCollection.php```
 ```php